samuelreichor/Craft-Node-Showcase/backend-craftcms/plugins/craft-query-api/README.md

 #### From the Plugin Store

-Go to the Plugin Store in your project’s Control Panel and search for “craft-noder”.
+Go to the Plugin Store in your project’s Control Panel and search for “CraftQuery API”.
 Then press “Install”.

 #### With Composer